Premenstural Syndrome (PMS)

 Premenstrual Syndrome, better known as PMS, is a set of symptoms that affects menstruating women for the week prior to menstruation.
 The severity of the symptoms are linked to hormonal imbalances and the overall health of the woman.

-At our Perth clinic of Advanced Functional Medicine we treat the underlying causes of hormonal imbalances to allow the body to efficiently create and clear hormones.
+At our Perth clinic of Advanced Functional Medicine we are experienced in identifying underlying causes of hormonal imbalances to allow the body to efficiently create and clear hormones.

 We commonly find in patients that present to us with PMS and other hormonal imbalances that there are a number of underlying imbalances.
 These often include methylation issues, gut dysbiosis, SIBO, nutrient deficiencies and blocked detoxification pathways.